The HG Hawker Demon was a two-seat fighter derivative of the Hawker Hart day bomber.

 Two fixed forward-fining Vickers machine guns were fitted in troughs on either side of the fuselage.
 Under-wing racks could be fitted for the carriage of light bombs, when required.

-Difficulties with the slipstream affecting the rear gunner resulted in a segmented, hydraulically-operated retractable windshield (built by British Sports Car manufacturers Frazer Nash) being fitted to all later Demons.
+Difficulties with the slipstream affecting the performance of the rear gunner, resulted in a segmented, hydraulically-operated retractable windshield (built by British Sports Car manufacturers Frazer Nash) being fitted to all later Hawker Demons.
 These aircraft were sometimes known as 'Turret Demons'.

-In addition to use by the RAF, 64 Demon aircraft with a 600 hp Kestrel V(DR) were supplied to the Royal Australian Air Force.
-These aircraft were used for general purpose, army cooperation and training duties, rather than exclusively as fighters.
+In addition to use by the RAF, 64 Hawker Demon aircraft with a 600 hp Rolls-Royce Kestrel V(DR) were supplied to the Royal Australian Air Force (RAAF).
+These aircraft were used for general purpose, army co-operation and training duties, rather than exclusively as fighters.

 They were also equipped with a tailwheel, rather than a tail skid undercarriage.